Neil Rosen

-Neil Rosen is an American entertainment critic/journalist based in New York City.
+Neil Rosen is an American entertainment critic and journalist, who is based in New York City.
 Currently, he is the entertainment critic for CUNY TV and PBS, is a frequent on-air contributor to The Today Show (Weekend Today In NY on WNBC) and can be heard regularly on Sirius XM Radio.
 He is the host, creator, and producer of the popular, Emmy-nominated national TV roundtable movie critic show “Talking Pictures With Neil Rosen.”

 He was formerly the entertainment critic/reporter for NY1.